Demian

 Gender Ideals

-The Demians have a rather egalitarian view with both men and women preforming tasks on all societal levels, with the only real distinctions being that some priestly orders are exclusively for men or women.
+The Demians have an egalitarian view on gender with both men and women preforming tasks on all societal levels, with the only real distinctions being that some priestly orders are exclusively for men or women.
 Both men and women fight, farm, and raise children in roughly equal shares.
 This gender equality is longstanding in Demian society, dating back to their Domi forbearers as evidenced by Dominion accounts of Domi women raiding coastal settlements alongside their men as well as several oral traditions of both men and women leading various Domi clans.

 Relationship Ideals